Sake ginger glazed salmon recipe, marinated in a Japanese yakitori sauce and fresh ginger.

 3b Pan frying method

 Heat a few tablespoons of olive oil in a skillet over medium-high heat.
-Drain the salmon and reserve the marinade.
-Fry the salmon 4 to 5 minutes per side, basting frequently with the marinade.
-Serve once the salmon is cooked through and is easily flaked with a fork.
+Fry the salmon 3 to 4 minutes per side, basting frequently with the marinade.
+Serve once the salmon is just barely cooked through and is easily flaked with a fork.

 3c Baking method